The University determines the work schedule, which may vary by department.

 In the event of severe weather conditions, power outages, lack of heat or water, the University may find it necessary to close operations in all or some buildings.
-This may involve late openings or early dismissal, a partial closing involving one or more buildings for the full day, or closing the entire University for the full day.
-Inclement weather scheduling is coordinated from the Office of Human Resources.
-Questions regarding late openings/early closing and other special arrangements should be referred to this office to ensure policy is applied consistently and fairly for all.
+This may involve late openings or early dismissal, a partial closing involving one or more buildings for the full day or closing the entire University for the full day.

-Staff members required to work will be compensated at their normal hourly rate of pay and will receive the equivalent time off at a future date to be coordinated with the department supervisor.
+2. Full closing: Essential staff members required to work will be compensated at their normal hourly rate of pay and will be credited equivalent time off as a floating holiday to be coordinated with and approved by the department supervisor.
 All other staff members regularly scheduled to work on the date of the closing will be compensated at their normal rate of pay.

 The purpose of the flextime policy is to allow the arrangement of alternate work schedules that will meet the needs of the department and University and also accommodate employees' non-work life needs.

 The department supervisor will review alternate work schedule requests and either approve or deny them.
 Because departmental work requirements vary across the University, there may be alternate work schedules available in some departments and none in others.
 Also, because the needs of the department are primary, a staff member's proposed flextime schedule will not be approved if it interferes with the work or service to be performed within the department, with other requirements of the department, with the work of other campus departments, or needs of students.

 Alternate work schedules may be implemented under the following guidelines:

 - All alternate schedules require the approval of the department supervisor;